211217613/python_meetup/README.md

 # python_meetup
 ## Calendar
+__Dates and topics are tentative__

-- Tuesday January 3 Introduction to NumPy
+- Tuesday January 3 Introduction to Jupyter Notebook
+- Tuesday Januart 10 Introduction to NumPy
-- Tuesday January 10 Introducion to Pandas
+- Tuesday January 17 Introducion to Pandas
-- Tuesday January 17 Introduction to Jupyter Notebook
+- Tuesday January 24 Introducion to plotting with matplotlib and seaborn
-- Tuesday January Introduction to Intel Python implementation
+- Tuesday January 31 Introduction to Intel Python implementation